silum/astrokat-wiki/Observation-framework-specification.md

-Specifying tags and functionality to incorporate into the new observation framework in relation to observational requirements.
+Specifying terminology and functionality that is incorporated into the new observation framework in relation to observational requirements.

 ## All observations
 * Type of input coordinates